How to Delete Google Search History on Android, iPhone and Chrome

 Clear Google History on iPhone

-For iPhone users, follow these steps to clear your history:
+For iPhone users, open the Google history and follow these steps to clear your history:

 Next, go to the Google Chrome app on your iPhone and follow the same steps as listed above.